erock25/urdb-tariff-viewer_v2/LOAD_FACTOR_ANALYSIS_FEATURE.md

 ## Overview

-The Load Factor Analysis Tool has been added to the **Utility Cost Calculator** section of the URDB JSON Viewer application.
+The Load Factor Analysis Tool has been added to the **Utility Cost Analysis** section of the URDB JSON Viewer application.
 This tool allows users to calculate the effective utility rate ($/kWh) at different load factors for any tariff.

 ## Location

-The tool is accessible in the **💰 Utility Cost Calculator** tab as an expandable section titled **"🔍 Load Factor Rate Analysis Tool"**.
+The tool is accessible in the **💰 Utility Cost Analysis** tab as an expandable section titled **"🔍 Load Factor Rate Analysis Tool"**.

 ## Features